Historical Background

 Old Catholics were actively interested in Christian unity from their very beginnings, especially with Anglicans and Orthodox.
 In the Bonn Agreement of 1931, Anglicans and Old Catholics agreed to intercommunion, without requiring mutual acceptance of all doctrinal positions and all liturgical or devotional practices.

-Anglican Liberal Community (2019 to Present):
+Father Johnny (2019 to Present):

-Father Johnny began his pastoral work in the city of Capilla del Monte, Córdoba, in the Liberal Catholic Church, in charge of the "San Gabriel Arcángel" Chapel and the "San Albano" publishing house, an organization of said Church, from which it became independent in 2019.
+Father Johnny began his pastoral work in the city of Capilla del Monte, Córdoba, in the Liberal Catholic Church, in charge of the "San Gabriel Arcángel" Chapel and the "San Albano" publishing house, an organization of said Church, from which he became independent in 2019.

 Brief Chronology of Events.